hujhax/austin-improv-wiki/Troupes/The Guestful Doubts.md

 ## Summary
 ### Press Blurb
-Their press blurb, taken from a 2013 application to perform at [[Theatres/The Hideout Theatre|The Hideout Theatre]]:<blockquote>The Guestful Doubts are a group of undead goth kids who burned down with the original Florida limelight.
+Their press blurb, taken from a 2013 application to perform at [[Theatres/The Hideout Theatre|The Hideout Theatre]]:
+> The Guestful Doubts are a group of undead goth kids who burned down with the original Florida limelight.
 They lost all their instruments in the fire with the exception of a drum machine and synth.
-They will battle to the undeath over lyrics, afterlife, and all things goth for the audience's pleasure.</blockquote>
+They will battle to the undeath over lyrics, afterlife, and all things goth for the audience's pleasure.

 ### "What's Your Deal?"
-Their answer to the "What's Your Deal?" question on a 2013 application to perform at [[Theatres/The Hideout Theatre|The Hideout Theatre]]:<blockquote>This will be musical narrative in costumes poking fun at The Doubtful Guests, teenagers, and the goth world.</blockquote>
+Their answer to the "What's Your Deal?" question on a 2013 application to perform at [[Theatres/The Hideout Theatre|The Hideout Theatre]]:
+> This will be musical narrative in costumes poking fun at The Doubtful Guests, teenagers, and the goth world.

 [[Category/Troupes|Guestful Doubts]]
 [[Category/Auto-Generated Troupe Pages|Category:Auto-Generated Troupe Pages]]